coatyio/coaty-js/docs/man/migration-guide.md

 * The MQTT topic structure has been optimized.
 Your application code is not affected by this change.
-* You can now specify the MQTT QoS level for all publications, subscriptions, and last will messages in `CommunicationOptions.mqttClientOptions`.
-The default level is 0.
+* You can now specify the MQTT QoS level for all publications, subscriptions, and last will messages in `CommunicationOptions.mqttClientOptions.qos`.
+The default and recommended QoS level is 0.
 * You can now specify partial options, i.e. changed options only, for `CommunicationManager.restart()`.
 * Take further actions after calling `CommunicationManager.restart()` not until